Author Archive: Peter Webb

 It’s that time of year that I turn my attention to a few overseas Racing markets.
 On Friday, I posted up a bit of evening racing at Moonee Valley in Australia and returned today to have a look at some of the other group racing.
 It’s with a view to gearing up to the Melbourne Cup Carnival.

 Markets never stay exactly the same, so I’m always on the look out for changes.
-With the recent change in the Aussie API, for …
+With the recent change in the Aussie API, …

 Once every two years, the sporting world turns its attention to what is turning into a classic sporting Rivalry, the Ryder Cup.

 Many years ago it didn’t have anything like the profile it does now.
 Post war it was a chance of US golfers to show how much better they were than UK players.
 Then the rules changed to make their opponents UK and Ireland, but that was still dominated by the US.
-Then in 1985 when it became the US …
+Then in 1985 when it became the …

 Tonight in the US we have the first presidential debate and what an interesting one it looks like it will be!